-Master’s in Counseling vs. Clinical Psychology: How to Choose Which Is Right for You
+Master’s in Counseling vs. Clinical Psychology: Which is Right for You?

 However, though the two areas of study are linked — counseling is sometimes thought of as a branch of psychology — there are fundamental differences between the respective programs’ outcomes and curricula.
 A thorough understanding of these differences can help students who are considering a counseling vs. a clinical psychology degree to identify which fits best with their career goals.
 Considering these points when making a decision can help students identify the right program for them: either a master’s degree in counseling or a master’s in psychology.